 There are some good reasons to do own retail (Retail Love in Time of Store Closure Cholera), and even more good reasons to do partner retail.
 Besides the obvious ones and that local entrepreneurs are more familiar with local markets, partner distribution is for those that can ‘let go’; those that can allow others to build the consumer relationships, while the brand enjoys watching the partner and coaching its growth.

 Partner retail is the smart preparation of future DTC growth (own retail and own eshop).
-Over the last few years we have been able to witness much of that growth.

 Is Your Brand Partner Retail Ready?

 For years the prejudice existed, that only luxury brands could find interested partners to invest in their retail.
 Wrong!
 There is a long list of European and American companies, small, mid-market or value positioned, that were able to grow with partners very successfully.

 Take just Bestseller (Only, Jack & Jones, Selected & Vero Moda), Marimekko or Jack Wolfskin as examples.
 They owe significant parts of their growth to partners.
 Partner Retail paid for them with high growth rates and global awareness.

 In spring 1996, two Danish entrepreneurs approached Bestseller’s owner Anders Holch Povlsen, to build for him a partner retail network in the emerging China.
 The two youngsters were not necessarily the first natural choice and China was not necessarily a strategic priority then, but Povlsen gave it a try.
 Twenty years later the China partnership operates 8,000 stores in 500 cities.
 Uniqlo started the same year, with own stores and reports 529 stores.